PreEmptive logo

 </Target>

-Adding a “ObRelease” and/or “ObDebug” configuration can be useful to only obfuscate when explicitly needed and wanted.
+Adding an “ObRelease” and/or “ObDebug” configuration can be helpful to for obfuscating only when explicitly needed and wanted.
 This can be accomplished by adding a Condition property to the Dotfuscate element in the csproj (for instance: Condition=" '$(Configuration)' == 'ObRelease' ").
 Note that when adding a new “Release” config for Android, one needs to disable “Use Shared Runtime” and “Enable developer instrumentation” in the Android Options under the Packaging tab.

 Once these steps are complete, you should be able to see Dotfuscator’s build output during your builds in either Visual Studio or Xamarin Studio: